tanmay202/tanmay202/Readme.md

 - 🔭 Currently working on **Chess Analysis** and **Backend Projects**
 - 🌱 Exploring **System Design**, **CUDA**, and **real-time apps**
 - 🎮 Passionate about **game development** with a love for unique art styles
-- 💬 Ask me about **Data Structures, Backend Dev, or anything Python/JS**
-- ⚡ Fun fact: I find debugging more satisfying than sleeping 😅

 ---